Our opinions towards others

 Step-3

-Place your palms in two separate sand trays
+Place your palms in two separate sand trays and then observe what happens!

 Results